 - Strangely, I don’t even want diet soda.
 My cravings for caffeine are slowly starting to wane.
 In its place are unknown longings for pizza.
 Like, big time.

-- My workouts have reached a whole new level of performance.
+- Thanks to these yoga burn reviews, my workouts have reached a whole new level of performance.
 I can get through classes that used to bring me close to tears with relative ease.
 Another inch lost on my waistline.
 My breasts and stomach are no longer smothering me in plow pose in my yoga class.

 Verdict?
 Week two is easier than Week One, Week Three is HARD, but totally doable.
 Onto Week Four, but..